Carreau/ipython-wiki/A-gallery-of-interesting-IPython-Notebooks.md

 * [A D3 Viewer for Matplotlib Visualizations](http://jakevdp.github.io/blog/2013/12/19/a-d3-viewer-for-matplotlib/), different from above by not depending on Plot.ly account.

+* [Bokeh is an interactive web visualization library for Python](http://nbviewer.ipython.org/github/damianavila/bokeh_overview/blob/master/Bokeh%20Overview.ipynb?create=1) (and other languages).
+It provides d3-like novel graphics, over large datasets, all without requiring any knowledge of Javascript.
+It also has a Matplotlib compatibility layer.

 ### Mathematics

 * [Linear algebra with Cython](http://nbviewer.ipython.org/github/carljv/cython_testing/blob/master/cython_linalg.ipynb).
 A tutorial that styles the notebook differently to show that you can produce high-quality typography online with the Notebook.
 By Carl Vogel.